Campus parking tips

 - Vehicles parked illegally or improperly displaying their permit will receive a citation.

-Use of the charging stations will be cost free to permit and paid visitor parking customers.
-The charging stations are located near the entrance/exit of the following ramps and garages (lot location information):
+Charging stations are located near the entrance/exit of the following ramps and garages (lot location information):

 - Grainger Hall Garage (Lot 7)